Central Health Equity Policy Council

 Our 2025 Campaign: Food as Medicine

-Every year, the Council reviews a list of initiatives pitched by our members and selects one to be that year’s official policy campaign.
-This year, the Council chose Food as Medicine.
+Every year, the Policy Council reviews a list of initiatives pitched by our members and selects one to be that year’s official policy campaign.
+This year, the Policy Council chose Food as Medicine.
 Recognizing that good health begins far beyond clinic walls, this initiative aims to embed food access and nutrition-based interventions into the health care system.

 By screening for food insecurity, strengthening referral pathways, and integrating support into electronic health records, we’re working to ensure no one’s health suffers because of what’s missing on their plate.